Sina Majidian

 About me

-I strive to understand genome variation and evolution across different genomic regions by developing interpretable and efficient methods in comparative pan-genomics.
-I have developed methods and written software in the field of comparative genomics, aiming to enable evolutionary analysis at the scale of the Tree of Life, specially for orthology and phylogeny inference.
-I contributed to the development of Read2Tree, a fast and accurate method for inferring phylogenies from sequencing reads.
-I am also the first author of FastOMA, a tool for accurately identifying orthologous genes by distinguishing them from paralogs.
+We strive to understand genome variation and evolution across different genomic regions by developing interpretable and efficient methods in comparative pan-genomics.
+Our lab have developed methods and written software in the field of comparative genomics, aiming to enable evolutionary analysis at the scale of the Tree of Life, specially for orthology and phylogeny inference.
+We contributed to the development of Read2Tree, a fast and accurate method for inferring phylogenies from sequencing reads.
+We developed FastOMA, a tool for accurately identifying orthologous genes by distinguishing them from paralogs.
 This tool makes a significant impact in orthology prediction and addresses the challenges of growing large-scale genomic data.
-I was invited to present this work at University of Zurich, Institut Pasteur, ISMB, and the Biodiversity Genomics Conference in 2023.
-Analysing genetic variations and haplotype assembly using mathematical modeling were focus of my PhD thesis.
-I have developed methods for estimating haplotype blocks from single nucleotide variants (SNVs) called from DNA sequencing reads.
-I have reviewed manuscripts for several journals including Genome Biology, Genome research, and NARGB.
+During my PhD, I have developed methods for estimating haplotype blocks from single nucleotide variants (SNVs) called from DNA sequencing reads.

 Experiences